Fireworks Season 2018.08.07

 So if you're in Japan during July/August, try check out some firework festivals.
 There's still time to catch a few more: https://www.gotokyo.org/en/story/guide/fireworks-guide-2018/

-Irish photographer based in Social Residence Kichijoji, self-proclaimed paradise.
-You'll usually find me holed up inside a coffee shop nearby or working on my laptop in the shared kitchen.
+You'll usually find me in a nearby coffee shop with my camera or working on articles in the shared living space.

 ‣ Follow my life here: https://www.instagram.com/aeoning/